Abhishek150598/Algorithms_for_cp/README.md

 # Algorithms_for_cp
-Contains all the algos that come handy in cp
+Contains all the algorithms that come handy in competitive programming